MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatcdfopen.md

-Upon success, this function returns a pointer to the newly created <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatcdf_">CRYPTCATCDF</a> structure.
+Upon success, this function returns a pointer to the newly created [CRYPTCATCDF](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatcdf)a> structure.
 The <b>CryptCATCDFOpen</b> function returns a <b>NULL</b> pointer if it fails.